DauphineWeb/ProgrammationWeb2023/05-24 Testing and Deployment/README.md

 ## Testing views with Client

+Testing views requires some extra setup as we want to simulate the normal conversation a browser has with the server.
+In other words, we wish to simulate an entire HTTP request.

+In Django, this is done with the [Client](https://docs.djangoproject.com/en/4.2/topics/testing/tools/#the-test-client) class.

+First, we introduce an index page that returns a page containing all movies.

 ```py
 # views.py
 def index(request):
     movies = Movie.objects.all()
     return render(request, 'movies/index.html', {'movies': movies})
 ```

+For completeness' sake, here is what the html could look like.

 ```html
 <!-- templates/movies/index.html -->